• Home

 A Measurement System Analysis (gauge study) is performed at this stage.

-• Identify gaps between current performance and goal performance
+• Identify gaps between current and target performance

-• Identify how the process inputs (Xs) affect the process outputs (Ys)
+• Understand how inputs (Xs) affect outputs (Ys)

 Improve